 The following advice I have taken straight from the most reputable books Emotional Intelligence, Working with Emotional Intelligence by Dan Goleman, and Emotional Intelligence 2.0 (affiliate links).
 If that’s not enough, I took a comprehensive, paid, to our emotional intelligence assessments and discovered that I scored in the top 95%.
 I was shocked because I thought I had below average or average of course, no test can truly define such an abstract skill, but is is still a good sign that my tips may have some merit.

-Also, I have taken advice from observation from successful businessman who have found their own strategies to improve their own EQ, like multi-millionaire Tucker Max of thematinggrounds.com
+Also, I have taken advice from observation from successful businessman who have found their own strategies to improve their own EQ, like the multi-millionaire entrepreneur Tucker Max.

 There are three pillars to improving EQ: